Personal Demon

 Personal Demon, a fantasy novel published in 2008, is the eighth book in the Women of the Otherworld series written by Canadian author Kelley Armstrong.
 It is the first novel in the series to have more than one narrator and the first to include a male narrator.

-Plot introduction
+Premise

 Half-demon tabloid reporter Hope Adams has a secret.
 Like full demons, she loves chaos.
 She thrives on it.
 She needs it.